Cherie Gil: Personal life

+Health issues and death

 In October 2021, Gil was diagnosed with a rare form of endometrial cancer, and she chose to conceal information on her illness from the public.
 Her show business career ended in February 2022 when she moved to the United States to be with her children and prioritize her own "mental, emotional, [and] spiritual states".
 She also shaved her head to symbolize her "personal growth".

 Gil died on August 5, 2022, at 4:48 a.m.
 EDT (4:48 p.m.
 PHT) from her cancer in New York City.
 Prior to her death, she had been receiving treatment at the Memorial Sloan Kettering Cancer Center in New York.
 Her brother, Michael, said that no final resting place was chosen, as Gil's remains were cremated in New York and some of her ashes were scattered in Bukidnon, her favorite place.

-Personal life

-Gil was married to Rony Rogoff, an Israeli violinist; the couple had a daughter and a son.
-Their relationship ended in 2008 after 20 years of marriage.
-She also had another son, her eldest, from a previous relationship with actor Leo Martinez.